 FAQs

-How far does iSearching app work?
+How far does the iSearching app work?

 The iSearching app relies on Bluetooth, so it typically works up to 75-100 feet in open spaces.
 Walls or interference can shorten this.
 It uses your phone’s last connected location for mapping, but without true GPS, it’s not great for tracking far-away items like lost luggage.
 For best results, stay in range and use the alarm feature promptly.
-(312 characters)

-Is iSearching app safe to use?
+Is the iSearching app safe to use?

 How to stop iSearching beeping?

 To quiet the beeps, open the app and toggle off “alarm on disconnect” in settings—this stops alerts when you move out of range or close the app.
 If it’s beeping randomly, check battery levels on the tag and reconnect.
 For false alarms, adjust sensitivity if available, or mute your phone temporarily.
 These tweaks usually resolve it quickly.
-(314 characters)

 Does iSearching support GPS tracking?